qguv/undercooked/README.md

-# gbpaint
+# gbsplash

-A paint program for the Game Boy
+A simple splash screen for the 1989 Nintendo Game Boy (DMG-01).
+Should run on later models, too.